My Main Page with Links to My Other

 John Staddon

-prevent five murders, she should be held responsible, even if she is merely the
+prevents five murders, she should be held responsible, even if she is the

-have some idea what he or others will do next.
+have some idea what he or others will do.
 Punishment is consequentially

-pointless if you have no idea what individuals will do in the future.
+pointless if you have no idea what individuals will do next.
 Punishing

-a thief would have little more than retributive value because it would not have any affect on the
+a thief would have little more than retributive value because punishment would not have any affect on the

 behavior of the thief or anyone else.
 It would not deter future crimes because